CZ-NIC/knot/doc/reference.rst

 asynchronous-start
 ^^^^^^^^^^^^^^^^^^

-When asynchronous startup is enabled, server doesn't wait for the zones to be loaded, and starts responding immediately lame answers until the zone loads.
+When asynchronous startup is enabled, server doesn't wait for the zones to be loaded, and starts responding immediately with SERVFAIL answers until the zone loads.
 This may be useful in some scenarios, but it is disabled by default.

 Default value: ``off`` (wait for zones to be loaded before answering)